lake-wg/edhoc/draft-ietf-lake-edhoc.md

 a1 18 22 82 2e 48 70 5d 58 45 f3 6f c6 a6
 ~~~~~~~~~~~~~~~~~~~~~~~

-Since no opaque auxiliary data is exchanged:
+Since no auxiliary data is exchanged:

 ~~~~~~~~~~~~~~~~~~~~~~~
 AD_3 (0 bytes)